 Start the day in the Haight-Ashbury.

-On this journey of San Francisco we will start in the Haight.
-Haight-Ashbury is famous for being the epicenter of the hippie movement of the 1960s, especially the “Summer of Love” in 1969.
+The Haight-Ashbury is famous for being the epicenter of the hippie movement of the 1960s, especially the “Summer of Love” in 1969.

-You will find in this area a lot of art, murals, vintage shops, and tattoo parlors, along with little shops selling things like crystals, clothes, incense, and other new-agey types of things paying homage to the Haight’s hippie roots.
+You will find in this area a lot of art, murals, vintage shops, clothing boutiques, and tattoo parlors, along with little shops selling things like crystals, clothes, incense, and other new-agey types of things paying homage to the Haight’s hippie roots.

 You will also find lots of coffee shops and great little breakfast spots.
 Zazie is a couple of blocks off Haight and is a favorite breakfast spot amongst locals.

 On Haight Street, itself check out Wake Cup or Coffee to the People, which both sell excellent coffee.

 Take a long walk through Golden Gate Park.

 Once you’ve had your morning charge up, head on into Golden Gate Park.
 It is one of my favorite places in the city.

 However, museums do take some time to see properly, so you may save a visit to the museums when you have more time to spend in San Francisco.

 Personally, I recommend you get a bike or scooter, as the park is way too big to see it on foot if you have just one day in SF.

 I suggest picking one or two to visit, if you have the time.
 Such beauty resides in the park that it’d be a shame to miss it.
 My top two picks would have to be Japanese Tea House and the Conservatory of Flowers.

-Though you may only have time to stroll the gardens, it is also fun to check out the windmills on the far end of the park, near Ocean Beach.
+Though you may only have time to stroll the gardens, it is also fun to check out the Dutch Windmillon the far end of the park, near Ocean Beach.